 The now high-class neighborhood soon started to decline.
 During the civil war, which started in 1642, many houses around the square were empty.
 Some of them were now used as shops.

-When the Great Fire of London destroyed the markets in the city, many businesses moved to the covent garden.
+When the Great Fire of London destroyed the markets in the city, many businesses moved to Covent Garden.
 The market kept expanding until it occupied the whole square.